 ARRIVAL TO CUSCO

-We will be waiting for you at Cusco airport for a private transfer to your hotel, please let us know your flight details at least 14 days prior to arrival.
+We will be waiting for you at the Cusco airport for your private transfer to your hotel.
+Please let us know your flight details at least 14 days before arrival.
 Look for somebody holding an orange sign reading ‘ORANGE NATION’ outside the arrivals hall.
-You must exit the terminal in order to find our representative (they cannot enter) We can pick you up anyday!
+You must exit the terminal to find our representative (they cannot enter) We can pick you up any day!

 CAN I STORE MY LUGGAGE AT YOUR OFFICE: